Rubab (instrument): History

+The earliest historical record of an instrument named rabab dates back to 10th-century Arabic texts, as identified by Henry George Farmer.
+This instrument, along with its variations like rubab, rebab, and rabob, subsequently gained popularity in various regions of West, Central, South, and Southeast Asia.
+It is mentioned in old Persian books, and many Sufi poets mention it in their poems.
+It is the traditional instrument of Khorasan present Afghanistan and is widely used in countries such as Pakistan, Azerbaijan, Iran, Turkey, Iraq, Tajikistan, and Uzbekistan, as well as in the Xinjiang province of northwest China and the Jammu and Kashmir and Punjab regions of northwest India.

 The rubab is known as "the lion of instruments" and is one of the two national instruments of Afghanistan (with the zerbaghali).
 Classical Afghan music often features this instrument as a key component.
 Elsewhere it is known as the Kabuli rebab in contrast to the Seni rebab of India.
 In appearance, the Kabuli rubab looks slightly different from the Indian rubab.
 It is the ancestor of the north Indian sarod, although unlike the sarod, it is fretted.

-The rubab is attested from the 7th century CE.
-It is mentioned in old Persian books, and many Sufi poets mention it in their poems.
-It is the traditional instrument of Khorasan and is widely used in countries such as Afghanistan, Pakistan, Azerbaijan, Iran, Turkey, Iraq, Tajikistan, and Uzbekistan, as well as in the Xinjiang province of northwest China and the Jammu and Kashmir and Punjab regions of northwest India.

 The rubab was the first instrument used in Sikhism; it was used by Bhai Mardana, companion of the first guru, Guru Nanak.
 Whenever a shabad was revealed to Guru Nanak he would sing and Bhai Mardana would play on his rubab; he was known as a rababi.
 The rubab playing tradition is carried on by Sikhs such as Namdharis.

+In 2024, UNESCO recognised the art of creating the rubab as an Intangible cultural heritage in Afghanistan, Iran, Tajikistan and Uzbekistan.

 Variants

 In northern India, the seni rebab, which emerged during the Mughal Empire, has "a large hook at the back of its head, making it easier for a musician to sling it over the shoulder and play it even while walking."

 The Sikh rabab was traditionally a local Punjabi variant known as the 'Firandia' rabab (Punjabi: ਫਿਰੰਦੀਆ ਰਬਾਬ Phiradī'ā rabāba), however Baldeep Singh, an expert in the Sikh musical tradition, challenges this narrative.

 In Tajikistan a similar but somewhat distinct rubab-i-pamir (Pamiri rubab) is played, employing a shallower body and neck.
 The rubab of the Pamir area has six gut strings, one of which, rather than running from the head to the bridge, is attached partway down the neck, similar to the fifth string of the American banjo.